Edward Aveling: Lecturer on Comparative Anatomy at London Hospital

 Aveling took out four separate column advertisements in Nature (4 November 1875) all grouped together.
 At this time he had four teaching positions, a Lecturer on Comparative Anatomy at London Hospital, a lecturer on Natural History at New College, London, and lecturer on Animal Physiology and Botany at Birkbeck Institute, also he taught Natural Science at the North London Collegiate School for Girls.
 Aveling obtained a London D.Sc. in 1876 and he was a lecturer on Comparative Anatomy at the London Hospital from 1875 to 1881.
 In 1876 he was made a Fellow of the Linnean Society of London.
 He had been recommended as a Fellow by the botanists George Henslow and Maxwell Tylden Masters, the zoologist James Murie, as well as the biologist St. George Jackson Mivart, who had written On the Genesis of Species (1871).
 In 1878 Aveling was also made a Fellow of University College.

 Aveling's dismissal from his post was officially announced in the British Medical Journal on 26 November 1881: "The Board of the London Hospital have dismissed Dr. E. B. Aveling from the post of lecturer on comparative anatomy at the medical school of the hospital.
 Dr. Aveling made a statement of the progress the class had made during his conduct of it, concluding with the assertion that the real reason for his dismissal was his avowal of certain religious and political views of an unpopular nature."
 It was looked upon as a crass example of the political persecution of secularists, the National Secular Society and their journal The National Reformer that was being extended to their teaching of science at the Hall of Science as well.
 Charles Bradlaugh, the President of the National Secular Society (NSS) stated clearly: "Dr. E. B. Aveling has been deprived of his lectureship on Comparative Anatomy at London Hospital because he has publicly identified himself with us."
 Aveling's election in 1880 to Vice-President of the NSS, points towards the most probable grounds for his dismissal, especially with such close proximity to Bradlaugh who was still endeavouring to take up his seat in Parliament as an elected Northampton MP since 1880.

 In 1877 (three years after his Botanical Tables), Aveling published his "Physiological Tables, for the use of students".
-The work consisted of detailed structured tables on food, digestion, absorption, circulation, respiration, secretion, nutrition, nervous system, sense organs, motor organs, voice and skeleton, amongst others.
+The work consisted of detailed structured tables on food, digestion, absorption, circulation, respiration, secretion, nutrition, the nervous system, sense organs, motor organs, voice and skeleton, amongst others.
 The introduction was dated September at the London Hospital.
 Aveling suggested to teachers of Physiology that each of these tables "may serve as the foundation of one or more lectures", and that they provided "all the physiological facts (except those on reproduction and development), required by the Science and Art Department, South Kensington, and by the ordinary medical examining bodies".